There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).

 |

-Use of encrypted or encoded field data within the web site application can complicate and slow down the extraction process.
+Avoid the use of encrypted or encoded field values | The use of encrypted or encoded field data within the website application can complicate and slow down the extraction process.

 Encryption refers to application-level encryption of specific data items such as form field or cookie values. |